na-na-hi/renget/archive/rozenmaidenrentry.md

 ##### ->  [Rozen Maiden Booru](https://rmbooru.org/) [(Backup)](https://rm.booru.org) <-
 ***
-->  %#b5bd68%>I've never watched or read but I'm down for an /aicg/ watchalong desu.%% <- -> **Then leave your thoughts and suggestions about during desu hours or consult your nearest rozenfag on /rozen/, thank you ~desu.** <-
+->  %#b5bd68%>I've never watched or read but I'm down for an /aicg/ watchalong desu.%% <- -> **Then leave your thoughts and suggestions about it during desu hours or consult your nearest rozenfag on /rozen/, thank you ~desu.** <-
 -> I know that the anime's 20th anniversary watchalong for /a/ is being planned(?) by some suspicious anon(?) somewhere October 6-8 or so. <-
--> But we'll make our own rightful and orthodox conservative Rozen Maiden watchalong, with desubots and Crunky!
-Praise the Dolls, our Perfect Girls! <-
+-> But we'll make our own rightful and orthodox Rozen Maiden watchalong, with desubots and Crunky!
+Praise the Dolls, our Perfect Maidens ~desu! <-

--> Everything is almost ready, desu's estimation is the next Saturday or sooner, but you decide, anon!
-See the link below ~desu! ↓<-
+-> Everything is almost ready, desu's estimation is next Saturday or sooner, but you decide, anon!
+Again, check the link below ~desu! ↓<-

 ##### ->  [Discuss it and get actual info and links on the current main imageboard - /rozen/ (Come post some desu!)](https://zzzchan.xyz/rozen/index.html) <-